A parallel pull labelling algorithm for the resource constrained shortest path problem: Bi-directional Search

 \subsection{Modifications to the Dependency Graph}

-To facilitate a bi-directional search the dependency graph is first modified to include both forward and backward dependencies. \autoref{fig:dependency-graph-bi-forward} sketches the dependency graph related to the forward bucket dependencies which is similar to the mono-directional case. \autoref{fig:dependency-graph-bi-backward} sketches the backward case which is essentially a reversed version of the forward case.
-To avoid overlapping labels at a vertex either a forward or a backward bucket at certain level can be processed -- never both.
+To facilitate a bi-directional search the dependency graph is first modified to include both forward and backward dependencies. \autoref{fig:dependency-graph-bi}(a) sketches the forward bucket dependencies, which are similar to the mono-directional case, and \autoref{fig:dependency-graph-bi}(b) the backward case, which is essentially a reversed version of the forward case.
+To avoid overlapping labels at a vertex either a forward or a backward bucket at a certain level can be processed -- never both.

 Secondly, the dependency graph is modified to include splice jobs.
 A splice job is the process of combining labels in backward bucket with relevant labels in forward buckets.
 That is, forward labels from buckets at other vertices that when connected to backward labels in the backward bucket related to the splice job form feasible paths.